jamestomasino/blog.tomasino.org/content/post/stoic-week.md

 It's day two and I'm really enjoying the experience so far.
 I'll be sharing more thoughts in a retrospective at the end of the week.

+## Update March 6th, 2017

+Did I say I'd give an update at the end of the week?
+Well, that certainly didn't happen.
+Honestly, I wasn't able to stick to the workbook for the entire week due to ...
+I'm not even sure anymore.
+It was probably work, but I can't say for certain.
+I do know that I enjoyed every bit of the effort I put in.

+Since StoicCon I keep a copy of one of the stoic texts with me in my work bag.
+Each day--or very nearly--I try to read a little bit and use it as a meditation for that day.
+Meditations and the Enchiridion are my favorites for this purpose.
+The style of the writing works well for quick-hit meditation.

   [Stoic Week]: http://modernstoicism.com/
     "Stoic Week"